 Define access rules that specify by whom, when, and how data can be accessed.
 Data ownership covers data accessed by third parties who use it to execute their services, such as data storage providers, SaaS solution providers, and vendors who support internal systems.
 An audit feature should be in place to provide reports about who accessed what data and when it was accessed.

 Ensure that data has protections commiserate with the sensitivity of the information.
 Data ownership includes taking care that there are guardrails in place to protect data privacy and confidentiality.

 Specify who has rights to data and establish retention parameters.
 Data ownership extends throughout the data lifecycle and must include provisions for the transfer of rights, dates for data to be destroyed, and any exceptions.

 Data ownership has historically been an afterthought, taken into consideration after "first-tier" security tools (e.g., firewalls, anti-malware solutions, IDS, SIEM) have been implemented.
 Legislation (e.g., GDPR, PCI-DSS, HIPAA, CCPA) has driven data ownership to the forefront.
 Many require organizations to know what data they have and provide appropriate data security to protect it.
 Unstructured data has also brought attention to data ownership, especially with the rise of big data, much of which is unstructured.
 Regardless of file format or content, best practices must be implemented to ensure that all data elements are accounted for and protected.

-Data Ownership Considerations and Issues
+Data Ownership Issues